View Aileen Livingston's Obituary on TheDay.com and share memories

 Aileen was very active in the trail riding horse world, traveling from coast to coast and riding in 34 U.S. states with her horse, making lasting friends where ever she went.
 She was involved in many riding clubs in Conn., Va. and Fla.

-She is survived by her loving daughter Cheryl Musser and Scott of Voluntown; son, John Quinn and Teresa of Greenville, Texas; sisters, Barbara Leffingwell and Thomas of Norwich, Dawne Roberge of Altoona, Fla.; and brother Jeffrey Selvidio and Amanda of Largo, Fla.; seven grandchildren; five great-grandchildren; nieces; nephews; and step-children.
+She is survived by her loving daughter Cheryl Musser and Scott of Voluntown; son, John Quinn and Teresa of Greenville, Texas; sisters, Barbara Leffingwell and Thomas of Norwich, Dawne Roberge of Altoona, Fla.; and brother Jeffrey Selvidio and Amanda of Largo, Fla.; seven grandchildren; five great-grandchildren; nieces; nephews; step-children; aunt; and cousins.

 She was married to John Quinn for 15 years, and had two wonderful children.
 She was predeceased by her husband of 15 years, Robert Livingston.